-- a) Disconnect the flexible oil inlet hose end nearest the de-aerator and place in a container of oil. - b) Place an empty container to collect oil from the oil inlet pipe connection from the de-aerator. - c) Prime the de-aerator and reconnect the de-aerator to the flexible oil inlet hose.
+- a) Disconnect the flexible oil inlet hose end nearest the de-aerator and place in a container of oil. - b) Place an empty container to collect oil from the oil inlet pipe connection of the de-aerator. - c) Prime the de-aerator and reconnect the de-aerator to the flexible oil inlet hose.

 12.10 Adjust the air shutter and pump pressure to the settings recommended in Tables 2 to 8.
 After a pre-ignition period of approximately 15 seconds the burner should ignite.
 Flame sensing is carried out by means of a photocell mounted in the burner body.
 Should the boiler fail to establish a normal firing pattern (or should flame failure occur during running), the absence of a flame is sensed and the control box is monitored to a safe lockout condition and the boiler is shut down.
-The lockout indicator light in the boiler control panel will illuminate indicating that the burner has gone to lockout.
-In this instance wait two minutes and press the lockout reset button mounted in the burner control box.
-Another start sequence is then initiated.
+The lockout indicator light/reset button in the burner control box will illuminate indicating that the burner has gone to lockout.
+In this instance wait two minutes and press the lockout reset button to initiate another start sequence.
 Repeat the procedure until a flame is established.